-Information for college students on coming to University College Birmingham in March
+Information for college students on coming to University College Birmingham over the summer

-We are continuously monitoring guidance from the UK government concerning the ongoing Covid-19 pandemic and the national ‘Stay at Home’ lockdown in England introduced in January, and how this will impact upon students attending the College this spring.
+We are continuously monitoring guidance from the UK government concerning the ongoing Covid-19 pandemic and national restrictions in England, and how this will impact upon students attending our College.
 Please be aware therefore that the information presented below is subject to change, so you should continue to check for further updates from the College via email and on Canvas.

 Latest guidelines on coming to campus

-Do I need to get a Covid test when I come onto campus?
+Do I need to get a Covid test before I come onto campus?

 What if I don't have IT equipment or space to study at home?